Meet Our Team

 Sheree Santos, Director of Curriculum and Technology Development, is the chief technology leader for LER and directs digital content development, delivery and management of all technology strategy and operations.
 She also oversees the curriculum development process for all curricular exemplars being developed in LER’s research studies.
 Prior to joining LER, Sheree spent eight years with Edgenuity, planning and developing online curricula as Social Studies Department Manager and, later, as Curriculum Quality Assurance Manager.
 She started her career in education by receiving concurrent bachelor’s degrees in secondary education and political science from Arizona State University.
 After a few years teaching high school and middle school social studies in Phoenix, Sheree earned her master’s in curriculum and instruction with an emphasis in educational technology from Grand Canyon University.

-Denis Udall, Director of Strategic Partnerships, manages the strategic direction of the Foundation’s research related to project based-learning for the humanities.
+Denis Udall, Director of Strategic Partnerships, manages the strategic development of LER's partnerships and initiatives.
 Prior to joining LER, Denis was a program officer at the William and Flora Hewlett Foundation for eight years where he managed strategy and grants related to a wide range of areas including improving the quality of curriculum and instructional materials, California education policy, and classroom/school-level formative assessment, and at the Walter S. John Foundation where he focused on vulnerable, disconnected youth.
 Denis has also had a 10-year history with Outward Bound including helping to found Expeditionary Learning (now EL Education), a national school improvement network, and the New York City Outward Bound Center, Outward Bound’s first urban center.
 Denis is the founder of the North Oakland Community Charter School, and received an Ed.M. from the Harvard Graduate School of Education.